WOUND CARE CENTRAL

 Chronic wounds can become emotionally draining and a source of stress and anxiety for patients as well as caregivers.
 Daily affirmations and staying positive can be beneficial during this time.

-• RIGHT ANKLE ARTERIAL WOUND
+• RIGHT MEDIAL ANKLE ARTERIAL WOUND

 This is a chronic ankle arterial wound that has been present for one year.